NexusMutual/docs/docs/using/run-a-pool.md

 ## Where to look

-[Staking pools](/protocol/staking/staking-pools) covers running a pool in depth, and [Capacity](/protocol/capacity) explains how listings turn into capacity.
+[Staking pools](/protocol/staking/staking-pools) covers running a pool in depth, [Stake NXM](/using/stake) covers delegating into one, and [Capacity](/protocol/capacity) explains how listings turn into capacity.